 While you could manage your own data destruction measures in-house, you could save time, money, and hassle by outsourcing to a provider that has the knowledge and resources to ensure compliance.
 This includes utilizing industrial shredding equipment that ensures you’ll meet all standards for proper data destruction.

 The best way to ensure compliance with hard drive shredding is to find a company that holds quality certifications.
 You’ll want to look for a service provider that is a member in good standing with the National Association for Information Destruction (NAID), as well as a certified ITAD provider.
-In addition, you should ask about environmental certifications by groups like e-Stewards that ensure responsible recycling practices.
+In addition, you should ask about security and environmental certifications like R2 or e-Stewards that ensure responsible, secure and safe recycling practices.

 If you’re looking for a reliable and certified partner in IT asset destruction in the Sioux Falls area, contact SEAM today at 605-274-SEAM (7326) or online to learn more.